Design Editing for Offline Model-based Optimization

-The second category encompasses methods that learn to replicate the distribution of existing designs and include approaches such as MIN~\cite{kumar2020model}, CbAS~\cite{brookes2019conditioning}, Auto CbAS~\cite{fannjiang2020autofocused}, and DDOM~\cite{krishnamoorthy2023diffusion}.
-These methods are known for their ability to generate innovative designs by sampling from learned distributions.
-DEMO distinguishes itself by training a conditional diffusion model that learns a pseudo-target distribution and incorporating features from existing top designs, which facilitates effectively and consistently generating new superior candidates.
+The second category encompasses methods that learn to replicate the conditional distribution of existing designs and their scores, including approaches such as MIN~\citep{kumar2020model}, CbAS~\citep{brookes2019conditioning}, Auto CbAS~\citep{fannjiang2020autofocused}, DDOM~\citep{krishnamoorthy2023diffusion}, RGD~\citep{chen2024robust} and BONET~\citep{krishnamoorthy2023generativepretrainingblackboxoptimization}.
+ExPT~\citep{nguyen2023exptsyntheticpretrainingfewshot} trains a foundation model for few-shot experimental design that leverages unsupervised pretraining and in-context learning on unlabeled data to efficiently generate candidate optima with minimal labeled examples.
+A concurrent work~\citep{dao2025from} unsurprisingly shares the core idea of leveraging diffusion processes to bridge the gap between low-and-high performing designs.
+This work explicitly trains a generalized diffusion process to map directly between the distributions of low- and high-value designs.
+In contrast, we leverage a diffusion prior in a two-phase process by first generating pseudo design candidates via surrogate-based gradient ascent, and then employing a diffusion model to edit these candidates so that they remain on the valid design manifold.
+Our decoupled two optimization phases and modularity provide enhanced stability and flexibility.
+These methods are known for their ability to generate designs by sampling from learned distributions conditioned on higher target scores.